automaciej/automaciej/content/task-compass/privacy-policy.md

 tasks locally on your device and syncs them across your devices using Apple's iCloud service.

+**Timing information**: The app stores the time you took to make each choice, to present good results with fewer questions.

 ### How The App Uses Your Information

 - To display your reminders within the app for prioritization